Does the Carnivore Diet Work for Everyone?

 The funny thing is the Carnivore Diet is as close to a healthy planetary diet as you can get if you were truly interested in people’s health and the environment.

-So, if you wanted a diet that improved the health of the vast majority of the planet with the fewest issues then it would be a meat-based diet.
+So, if you wanted a diet that improved the health of the vast majority of the planet with the fewest issues, then it would be a meat-based diet and cooking on less toxic pans and skillets.

 I say eat meat-based, as there could be room for a bit of human variability and common sense with a little bit of re-education.